 Just explain yourself and prepare.
 Then go ahead and keep it in the most pleasant way possible, demonstrating how wonderful of a blessing it is.

 Some people may not understand what Sabbath means for people today, but you can show them that it’s all about enjoying what God created for us and acknowledging His power and love.

-When at home, many people take time to relax while reading the Bible, listening to Christian music, playing music or writing songs or poems, or taking a walk while praying.
+When at home, many people take time to relax while reading the Bible, listening to Christian music, playing music, writing songs or poems, doing fun activities with the family, or taking a walk while praying.

 Wherever you find yourself on Sabbath, you can honor God’s holy day.

 Plan for your employees to have the Sabbath off, too

 The fourth Commandment clearly states that the Sabbath rest is also for “your male servant [and] your female servant…that your male servant and your female servant may rest as well as you” (Deuteronomy 5:14, NKJV).